Dá mbeinn chomh saibhir is a bhí mé anuraidh

 Is that all?
 Of course not!

-Next week we’ll explore the negative and dependent forms of the conditional mode.
+Some time in the future (when I have time to sit down and write again) we’ll explore the negative and dependent forms of the conditional mode.
 In the meantime, spend some time practicing what I’ve given you here.

 Really, the point of this post is not to make you an overnight expert, but to minimize the angst that seems to surround what really is a very basic and simple verb form.